 Which is exactly what happened.
 As the sorcerer died his malicious necromancy failed and the air was filled with grateful ancestors freed from their slavery.
 The spirit that had animated the corpse, grateful now, promised he would grant the king any one wish.
 The wise king chose that this tale should be told and retold all over the world and throughout all the ages.
 And so it has been.

 I have done my part in telling you this tale.
-Now do your part by telling it to others.
+Now do your part by telling it too.